awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-principals.md

 + **YARN**
 + **Zeppelin**
   + Zeppelin is only configured to use Kerberos with the Spark interpreter\.
 It is not configured for other interpreters\.
-  + Zeppelin impersonation with Kerberos is not supported\.
-All users logged in to Zeppelin use the same Zeppelin user principal to run Spark jobs and authenticate to YARN\.
+  + User impersonation is not supported for Kerberized Zeppelin interpreters other than Spark\.
 + **Zookeeper**
   + Zookeeper client is not supported\.